sonoramac/Sonora/README.md

 I could definitely use everyone's help in fixing and improving things.

+### Looking for Sonora 1.0?

+The source code in this repository is for Sonora 2.0.
+If you're looking for the version of Sonora that used to be sold on the Mac App Store (1.0.x) you can [**download it here**](https://s3-us-west-2.amazonaws.com/sonora-mac/Sonora_1.0.2.zip).

+You should delete the preferences file for Sonora 2 from **~/Library/Preferences/com.iktm.Sonora.plist** before running this version because they both use the same bundle identifier.

 ### Contributing

 One of the reasons we open sourced Sonora is because a music player is difficult for one man to maintain, and the community's help is essential in order to keep Sonora in good shape.